malcolm-kee/malcolm-kee/.github/ISSUE_TEMPLATE/article-comment.md

 ---
-name: blog-comment
+name: article-comment
-about: This template is used to add comment to blog
+about: This template is used to add comment to blog/workshop lesson
 title: ''
 labels: comment
 assignees: ''